imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 All the event loop library code and structures are here, including player data and data access.

-## dndv_internals
+## dndv_globals

 This is the second-lowest level of code on the dependency tree; this only imports dndv_dat and nearly everything imports this.

-All the device-level structures and global variables are  here, including player data and data access.
+All the global variables and player data structures are here, including player data and data access.

 ## dndv_comms